phax/as2-lib/README.md

   * v3.1.0 - work in progress
     * AS2 client can now handle custom HTTP headers
-    * Reworked dumping API to really dump everything
+    * Reworked dumping API to create new dumpers per request
+    * Dumping API was moved into a separate package.
   * v3.0.4 - 2017-06-19
     * AS2 client allows different content type even if text source is used
     * AS2 client allows to specify Content-Transfer-Encoding